Spiny softshell (Photo by Ryan M. Bolton)

 Spiny softshell turtle

-Each spring, using shovels and rakes, volunteers get to work cleaning part of the shores of the Pike River — a tributary of the Missisquoi Bay at Champlain Lake.
-They're working to clear nesting sites in the bare sand highly coveted by female spiny softshell turtles.
-Since the turtles venture onto beaches in early June, the group must work swiftly to create attractive and safe spawning sites — five-star hotels for turtles.
+Each spring, using shovels and rakes, volunteers get to work cleaning part of the shores of the Pike River in Quebec — a tributary of the Missisquoi Bay at Champlain Lake.
+They work to clear nesting sites in the bare sand that are highly coveted by female spiny softshell turtles.
+Since the turtles venture onto beaches in early June, the group must work swiftly to create attractive and safe nest sites — five-star hotels for turtles.

-This medium- to large-sized turtle gets its name from its soft, leathery shell and the small, spiny projections, which feel like sandpaper, that protrude along the shell’s front edge.
+The medium- to large-sized spiny softshell turtle gets its name from its soft, leathery shell and the small, spiny projections, which feel like sandpaper, that protrude along the shell’s front edge.
 Its shell is olive to tan in colour, with black spots on top, and creamy white below.
 It has a long neck and snout, and its webbed feet are well adapted for swimming.

 Where does the spiny softshell turtle live?